UK cruise retraces Titanic's ill-fated voyage

 A $150 million Titanic centre telling the story of the doomed liner has just opened in Belfast, Northern Ireland, beside the slipway from which the liner was launched by the Harland and Wolff shipyard a century ago.

-Reporting by Olesya Dmitracova, Adrian Croft and Chris Helgren; editing by Andrew Roche
+For a FACTBOX on media events around the Titanic sinking anniversary, click on.
+(Reporting by Olesya Dmitracova, Adrian Croft and Chris Helgren; editing by Andrew Roche)